Kia announces first of seven new electric cars due by 2027

 Long-term, Kia will look to launch "self-driving robotaxis" and "on-demand roboshuttles" around the aforementioned mobility hubs.
 They'll also house charging points, vehicle maintenance centres and other "convenience facilities".
+In its latest announcement.

 As proof of its commitment to electromobility, Kia has invested in Rimac Automobili and the IONITY rapid-charging network.
 The latter, Kia says, will "pave the way for advancing Kia’s business of high-speed recharging infrastructure development in Europe and other major countries".